birodb/boggle-solver/README.md

 ## boggle-solver
 A _fully functional_ [xquery 3.1](https://www.w3.org/XML/Group/qtspecs/specifications/xquery-31/html/xquery-31-diff.html) implementation to solve the [boggle game](https://en.wikipedia.org/wiki/Boggle).
 [James](//github.com/phraemer "@phraemer") brought this up at a coffee break as a mental exercise and we twisted the challenge a bit to implement it using a functional language.
-The primary choice was clojure, but at the time just started learning it and had a lot more experience with xml processing languages xpath/xquery/xslt.
+The primary language of choice was clojure, but at the time just started learning it and had a lot more experience with xml processing languages (like: xpath/xquery/xslt).

 TODO:
   * optimize trie creation - currently takes the most of the time (is implemented in a pure functional way and creates a lot of xpath maps internally) - on the other hand is a nice use case for xquery engine optimization